 Retirement calculators and financial planning software should automatically account for inflation, but verify this if you don’t know for sure.
 As with everything else in planning, your inflation assumption is just an assumption, and it might end up being too high or too low.
 Being conservative (assuming double-digit inflation, for example) may help protect you, but it’ll also require significantly more savings to satisfy your retirement income needs.

 What About Healthcare?

 Healthcare costs and long-term care are arguably some of the most troublesome expenses for retirees.
 Those costs are high, unpredictable, and rising—and the landscape keeps changing.
 Medicare and other programs cover a portion of your charges, but you’ll still pay substantial out-of-pocket costs.
 So, how much will you need?

 Fidelity Benefits Consulting releases an annual study of projected healthcare costs.
-In 2018, that number was $280,000 for a couple ($133,000 for men and $147,000 for women).
+In 2020, that number was $295,000 for a couple ($155,000 for women and $140,000 for men).
 That amount covers out-of-pocket premiums, copays, and deductibles, but it does not take long-term care expenses into account.
-Specific healthcare funding is beyond the scope of this article, but it’s worth noting that for a 25-30 year retirement, a couple would be wise to earmark at least that much just for healthcare.
-You can plan for that amount as a lump sum, or assume that you’ll pay annual expenses over a 25 or 30-year retirement (with some years more expensive than others).
+Specific healthcare funding is beyond the scope of this article, but it’s worth noting that for a 25-year (or longer) retirement, a couple would be wise to earmark at least that much just for healthcare.
+You can plan for that amount as a lump sum, or assume that you’ll pay annual expenses over a 25 or 30-year retirement (with some years being more expensive than others).